RetroPie/RetroPie-Docs/docs/Doom.md

 ### lr-prboom Controls

-lr-prboom utilises normal Retroarch control configurations found in the RetroArch menu by pressing 'Hotkey Enable+X' on your controller after the game software has launched.
-From the RetroArch Quick Menu, navigate to 'Controls'.
+lr-prboom utilises normal Retroarch control configurations found in the RetroArch menu by pressing _Hotkey Enable+X_ on your controller after the game software has launched.
+From the RetroArch Quick Menu, navigate to _Controls_.

 For more information on custom RetroArch controls see: [RetroArch Configuration](RetroArch-Configuration)